amartyasd/amartyasd.github.io/_pages/miscc.md

-Some genral math and other useful Links
+Some general math and other useful Links
 ======

 * [nLab](https://ncatlab.org/nlab/show/HomePage)